 The cup is an intimate object that is very accessible to anyone because it is functional and affordable.
-One that you use everyday, holding it and feeling its weight and texture, putting it to your lips, tasting what’s inside, sipping over and over again, day after day, quenching your thirst and desires.
+One that you use everyday, holding it and feeling its weight and texture, putting it to your lips, tasting what’s inside, sipping over and over again, day after day, quenching your thirst.
 I want to make a cup with more purpose than just function.

 I want my non-traditional work to bring smiles, to bring appreciation for food and drink, to bring new shared experiences, and to bring together the company of others who give and share.
 I want my simple pieces to be integrated into people’s lives and open them up to new appreciations in other aspects of their lives.
 I want to be that someone who adds creative energy and quiet beauty to this destructive world.
 I also want to teach everyone that they have the ability to create too.
 It’s part of being human.